material-components/material-components-web/docs/getting-started.md

 ### Step 4: Include JavaScript for a component

 Now that you have webpack configured to compile ES2015 into JavaScript, let's include the ES2015 files from the Material Design ripple.
-First install the Node dependency:
+First, install the Node dependency:

 ```
 npm install --save-dev @material/ripple